aaryan-rampal/Simplify-Internship-Helper/README.md

 ### Refreshing Data

 - Click "Refresh Data" button to:
-  1. Pull latest changes from the Summer2026-Internships repository
+  1. Pull latest changes from the internships data submodule
   2. Re-run the parser to update CSV files
   3. Reload internships in the UI